bertsky/ocrd_detectron2/README.md

-  -C, --show-resource RESNAME     Dump the content of processor resource RESNAME -L, --list-resources            List names of processor resources -J, --dump-json                 Dump tool description as JSON and exit -h, --help                      This help message -V, --version                   Show version
+  -C, --show-resource RESNAME     Dump the content of processor resource RESNAME -L, --list-resources            List names of processor resources -J, --dump-json                 Dump tool description as JSON and exit -D, --dump-module-dir           Output the 'module' directory with resources for this processor -h, --help                      This help message -V, --version                   Show version

 Parameters:
    "categories" [array - REQUIRED]
-    maps each region category (position) of the model to a PAGE region type (and subtype if separated by colon), e.g.
+    maps each region category (position) of the model to a PAGE region type (and @type or @custom if separated by colon), e.g.
     ['TextRegion:paragraph', 'TextRegion:heading',
-    'TextRegion:floating', 'TableRegion', 'ImageRegion'] for PubLayNet "min_confidence" [number - 0.5]
+    'TextRegion:floating', 'TableRegion', 'ImageRegion'] for PubLayNet;
+    categories with an empty string will be skipped during prediction "min_confidence" [number - 0.5]
     confidence threshold for detections
    "model_config" [string - REQUIRED]